Regular Expressions¶

 pass

-¶A regular expression is a way to match text patterns.
+A regular expression is a way to match text patterns.

-and is compiled to a regular expression object that can be used for searching and other pattern-using operations.
+It is specified with a string and is compiled to a regular expression object that can be used for searching and other pattern-using operations.

 Patterns can get pretty complicated and are not limited to exact string matches (but for now we'll stick with exact string matching since it's easy to understand).